ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Getting on a horse while handcuffed and riding off is powergaming.

-- Using macros to fish, mine, craft, or anything else while AFK, or even while IC is powergaming.
-Do not do this.

 - Being AFK in an open area or on an interactable object is powergaming.
 If you need to leave to do something OOC, log out, or find a secure, out of the way hiding spot and return as soon as possible.